 At the time of its launch back in the 2010 model year, the XC60 combined a 3.2-liter inline-6 engine with front-wheel drive in its most fuel-efficient form.
 It returned a reasonable 19 mpg city, 25 highway and was rated at 240 hp and 236 pound-feet of torque.

 That engine has since been replaced; in fact, Volvo has offered a plethora of powertrains in the XC60, changing them frequently as it ushered in a new era of powertrains across its lineup.
 The variants have included a turbocharged 3.0-liter inline-6 making 300 hp and 325 lb-ft of torque in all-wheel-drive T6 models, or 325 hp and 354 lb-ft in the R-Design model.
 The latter also benefits from aggressive body kit pieces and unique chassis tuning that firms up the suspension.
 There have also been Polestar-tuned versions available in the past, based on the R-Design.

-Volvo has lightly refreshed all of its models for 2014, including mild frontal styling updates and various changes to the infotainment system inside.
-The 2013 model year brought realigned features between the T6 and R-Design models, as well as a few more standard features, including rain-sensing wipers, headlight washers, and a leather-wrapped steering wheel, with new Tunnel Detection for the headlamps.
+The 2013 model year brought realigned features between the T6 and R-Design models, as well as a few more standard features, including rain-sensing wipers, headlight washers, and a leather-wrapped steering wheel.
+Volvo lightly refreshed all of its models for 2014, including mild front-end styling updates and various changes to the infotainment system inside.